-This single design principle includes the language you use, the UI elements you choose, the way you lay out your site, the functions and features you include, and especially the visual components we decide on like color and font.
+This single design principle includes the language you use, the UI elements you choose, the way you lay out your site, the functions and features you include, and especially the visual components we decide on, such as color and font.

-4: Your Text Content Should Speak Not Scream
+4: Your Text Content Screams Instead of Speaking

 A lot of times I have seen apps that hold a perfect and consistent design flow, but the content is handled with the utmost negligence and is not readable.
 You might as well not design an app in the first place if you wish to ignore how you place your text content.

 Using the right Font type, size and color is important but with that, you need to place your content following certain design principles.
 That not only adds a certain aesthetic to the whole UI, but the pleasant effects ripple through to a great navigation, better readability and ease of use for the user.